Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/README.md

 This project focuses on architectural analysis of the RTU firmware, mapping the software stack, protocol family, hardware platform, and binary inventory.
 Some protocol internals are documented in detail where they were needed to understand the architecture, but deep protocol RE is not the goal here.
-For a complete reverse engineering of the main protocol(s), see my other repository which i fully RE'd the main protocols.
+For a complete reverse engineering of the main protocol(s), see [ASTUE-Custom_RU-protocols](https://github.com/Klaurx/ASTUE-Custom_RU-protocols)

+Also, please do *NOT* expect this to be begginer-friendly or "clear", RE of this firmware was extremely difficult and hard, so i would apriticate underestanding.

 ## What This Is